avinash1216/android-/README.md

-# android-This is android project
+# android-This is sample of my work in firebase